 We left Lewis because it had become clear to us that for all the stunning beauty of the land and the depth of my connection to it, we needed to move away from the island.
 There were a number of reasons for that, and a year later it is equally clear that it was the right decision.
 The work I’m doing now couldn’t have been done there, though it was for sure conceived there, a product of my intense relationship to the place where we had lived and worked for four years.
 But because I had had a difficult couple of years, because some hard things happened there, when we moved to Ireland I turned my back on the island.
 It wasn’t that I didn’t look back on the land with love; it is a place to which I lost my heart.
 It was, and always will be, my heart-place.
 I was firmly assimilating the lessons from those four years, but I wanted to put it all behind me, to move on, to focus just on the joy of returning to Ireland, and the pleasure of trees again, and the river and the green.
 I wasn’t sure I ever wanted to go back to Lewis.
 Although in a slow island property market our house and croft at the end of the world remain unsold, and so it would be the easiest thing in the world to return, I have never done so.

 Last week, David returned to Lewis for a few days, to carry out some maintenance on the house.
 I asked him while he was there to go to the Rocky Place, and he did.
-Here is what he found: the Cailleach’s Bed has gone.
+Here is what he found: the Cailleach’s Bed had gone.

 Yes, there are big storms in the islands, and yes, big storms can move rocks.
 I once was trained as a scientist; I was trained to be a sceptic.
 I understand that water, under great pressure, forced into gaps and crevices, can do remarkable things.

-Moving an enormous, thick slab of pure rock, bigger in both dimensions than a single bed.
-Lifting it completely out of the alcove which it so tightly fit, out of which it had formed, and casting it aside.
+Moving an enormous, thick slab of pure rock, bigger in both dimensions than a single bed?
+Lifting it completely out of the alcove which it so tightly fit, out of which it had formed, and casting it aside?

 And yet … just this particular impossibly large and heavy rock?
 Which was so firmly wedged into its place?

 You may wonder what I am trying to tell you here.
 Am I filled with delusions of grandeur?
 Do I imagine that because I left the land, the Rocky Place had no more need for a Cailleach’s Bed and spat it out?
 That the land is still speaking to me, still trying to tell me something, that there is still a lesson here to be learned?
 That the land is in some way communicating?
 I can’t possibly be trying to tell you such a thing – it would be ridiculous – and yet I suppose I am.
 I am astonished to find myself sharing this story at all.
 But there are important things about our relationship with the land that I have learned, and I believe it is important to pass them on.
 This intertwining of human, land, story is the foundation of my work.
-And so I am trying, clumsily, to say that both things are true: that a storm of course moved the Bed, but that it is no mere coincidence.
+And so I am trying, clumsily, to say that both things are true: that a storm (unlikely, impossible as it might seem) moved the Bed, but that it is no mere coincidence.
 Because when you become part of the land’s dreaming, such things happen.

 Do you think that’s a silly idea?
 Do you think that the land isn’t alive, that I’m just making things up, seeing significance where it doesn’t exist, foolishly anthropomorphising?